pzehner/dependencmake/README.md

 The dependency directory name is the lower case and slugified name of the dependency, appended with a MD5 hash of the URL.
 This allows to make the directory unique per couple name/URL and humanly readable.
 `install` has no logic enforced and is populated according to the `install` directives of the `CMakeLists.txt` files of the dependencies.

+## Additionnal checks

+After fetching dependencies, they are checked to detect patterns not managed by the program.
+For now, diamond dependencies (where the same dependency is requested by two others) are invalid if they are not strictly equivalent.